Solving the Time Dependent Schrodinger Equation with Physics-Informed Deep Learning#

 test_x, test_y = get_data_set(x_dom, t_dom, delta_X, delta_T, omega, analytical_solution_function)

-are the grid spacing in our domain.
+Here delta_T and delta_X are the grid spacing in our domain.
 Data will be generated on this grid.
-You cna move the slider to see how the probabilty density of the QHO evolves in time.
-Our system looks like this:
+The probabilty density of the QHO evolves in time and our system looks like this:

 Now that we have the analytical solution, let’s build a neural network to solve it.